When we don't feel like playing - Pema Chodron + Shane Koyczan

 The better we know "not-play" the more we can PLAY and the juicier it'll be.

 Pema Chodron says that in order to know fearlessness you must know fear.
 You must turn towards the dragon, stand eye to eye with it, and smile.
 Then you'll know courage.

 This feels true for play too.
 In order to know playfulness I have to know not-play.
 As Jonathan Safron Foer puts it in one of his books, I have to investigate what it’s like to wear “heavy boots.”
-I have to turn towards my “heavy boots," kick my "heavy boots" and eventually dance in them.
+I have to turn towards my “heavy boots," and kick my "heavy boots" in order to eventually dance in them.

 Standing when you want to sit could be a radical and ridiculous act.

 Squeaking when you want to keep your mouth shut could be a glorious movement.